villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 120
 ```

 The tail-recursive variant of `fact/1` passes the state of calculation between the function calls, and the calls are optimized to an iterative loop by the compiler.
 The previous call stack is re-used between successive function calls.

-As a wrap up, elimination of tail-recursion allows a function to operate in constant (stack) space.
+To sum it up up: Elimination of tail-recursion is a commonly used optimization technique that allows a function to operate in constant stack space.

 ## Guards in functions